yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

   . -f omnetpp.ini -c WirelessDim -r 0  ... : PASS
   . -f omnetpp.ini -c WirelessNIDDim -r 0  ... : PASS

-As expected, the fingerprints don't change / the fingerprint tests pass.
+As expected, the fingerprints don't change./and the model can be assumed correct.

+However, renaming submodules can lead to ERROR in the fingerprint tests, e.g. when modules cross-reference each other and look for other modules by name.
+Also, renaming can lead to FAILED fingerprint tests, because there might be no check in the model on cross-referencing module names.

+..
 Because there was no change in the model./only the names changed

+..  / the fingerprint tests pass

 .. **TODO** fingerprint FAILED